charlesliudev/EduMaster/README.md

 new SchoolMember class abstracts away the many similarities between a Student and a Teacher in a school, including having first and last names, unique IDs, courses enrolled in or taught, and having outstanding transactions due with the school.

+## Phase 4: Task 3
+Each menu (Home, Overview, Students, Teachers, Courses) in the EduMaster application has an upperPanel that acts as a header with a title.
+They each have the method makeUpperPanel() which builds that upper panel of the menu frame.
+This method has more than one responsibility and is non-cohesive because it needs to design the panel itself (background colors, preferred size, layout manager, etc.) and also needs to design the title that goes into the panel (font, size, color, icon).
+To improve the design of this method, I have abstracted out the making of the title into a makeTitle() method on each menu page.
+Now in makeUpperPanel(), rather than having 6 lines of code to add the title, it simply calls makeTitle() once and the full title with its design components is added.

+There are many JTables used in this application and each JTable is built with a single method, makeTable().
+This method is non-cohesive, because it has the responsibility firstly of designing the data objects (transforming data from e.g. ArrayLists into Object[][] which JTable requires as input), and then using the data objects to build a table.
+The design of the data objects in each method is up to 10 lines long.
+To follow good design principles, I have abstracted out the design of the data objects into a different method, makeData() which will return the data object to makeTable().
+The makeTable() method can then simply call makeData() in one line to get the data and use it to make the table, rather than calling 10 lines to make the data object.